 Nelson Academy Curriculum Intent Statement

-Our purpose is to be the kindle that ignites the flame of learning, through a curriculum that is enjoyable and engaging – as well as intellectually challenging.
+Our purpose is to be the kindling that ignites the flame of learning, through a curriculum that is enjoyable and engaging - as well as intellectually challenging.

 The ability to learn is underpinned by the teaching of basic skills, knowledge, concepts and values, and by acquiring new and emerging vocabulary that enriches our children as learners, our school ethos acknowledges the importance of these new and evolving words, which supports the acquisition of oracy skills.
 We constantly provide enhancement opportunities to develop and engage children in their learning; we believe that childhood should be a happy, investigative and enquiring time in our lives, where there are no limits to curiosity and there is a thirst for new experiences and knowledge.

 Our curriculum is designed to recognise children’s prior learning and build upon this to enhance and extend individual skills and knowledge, by providing first-hand learning experiences by allowing the children to develop interpersonal skills, build resilience and become creative, critical thinkers.
 At Nelson Academy, this approach to our curriculum ensure that we are complying with our duties as set out in the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014 by ensuring that our curriculum is accessible for those with disabilities or special educational needs.

 We take a holistic approach to learning and believe that through language, mathematics, science, humanities, arts and religion, we can promote and foster the intellectual, moral, spiritual, aesthetic, social, emotional and physical development of all our children.
 We strongly believe that our curriculum promotes positive attitudes to learning, which reflect the values and skills needed to promote responsibility for life-long learning and future success.